-If you are having challenges overcoming past emotional patterning, understanding who you are in your originality, or are presently feeling emotionally debilitated in your life, I offer self-directed e-courses and one-to-one emotional support to help you move into a fresh and spontaneous new life that is both practically applicable to your own originality, and creatively inspired.
+If you are having challenges overcoming past emotional patterning and expressing who you are in your originality, I offer self-directed e-courses and one-to-one emotional support to support you move into a fresh new life that is more joyfully aligned with your originality.

-I started out by creating art studio programs for adults with acquired brain injuries, and for 9 years I worked in Canada's largest therapeutic art studio for adults at the end of life with dementia and/or physical and mental challenges.
-While I am designated as a counselling therapist, I have logged over 11,000 direct client art therapy hours in the studio, and I feel blessed to have worked with hundreds of clients over the years from all walks of life in this creative capacity.
+I started out as an expressive arts facilitator - ten years ago - creating an expressive art studio program for adults with acquired brain injuries.
+After that, I worked in Canada's largest therapeutic art studio for adults at the end of life with dementia and/or physical and mental challenges for 9 years.
+While I am a counsellor, I have logged over 11,000 direct client art therapy hours in the studio, and I feel blessed to have worked with hundreds of clients over the years from all walks of life in this creative capacity.

-I live and love in Nelson, British Columbia, Canada with my partner and muse Andrea, a brilliant psychological thinker and a conduit of higher inspiration in my life.
+I now live, love and work as a counsellor in Nelson, British Columbia, Canada with my partner Andrea, a brilliant psychological thinker and a conduit of higher inspiration in my life.
 She has helped me have many emotional and psychological breakthroughs and has supported my practical understandings of the human psyche and soul.
-Our 21 year old daughter Hadley has launched off into her own sweet life.
+My 22 year old daughter Hadley has launched off into her own sweet life.